You’re ready. You’ve booked your venue, you’ve created an amazing registration website and you’re all set on your catering. You’re good to go, right?

 Drive lead generation through sponsor raffles

 Depending on the type of event you’re organizing, you may have dozens to hundreds of companies exhibiting their products and services to your audience.
 Perhaps you’re organizing an industry-specific trade show, or a large-scale expo backed up by dozens of sponsors.
-All of them have a single goal in mind—increase brand awareness and drive sales.
+All of them have a top goal in mind—increase brand awareness and drive sales.

 Grow attendance through polling